matoous/dzxcz/content/posts/2022_11/index.md

 tags: ["journal","writing"]
 ---

 We are on a cycling trip to Dénia number 2.
+This time I am doing proper recovery days to avoid returing with a crash syndrome again.
+Walking downstairs backwards wasn't a lot of fun.

 ## Reading